I like to share travel experiences and enjoy exploring new places for food and drink, hotels and sights.

 Without the pressure to have a stimulating conversation with your travel companion, you can just relax and enjoy an afternoon cocktail at a swanky bar, or enjoy basking in the vibe of an atmospheric cafe.
 These are all positive sides of the solo travel experience.

-3. Some Experiences Are Ideal to Explore Solo
+3. Some Experiences Are Ideal Solo

 During your trip, take advantage of places that are ideal to spend some time on your own.
 Museums and art galleries, a relaxing spa, a slow walk in the neighborhood or on the beach, and reading a book at a coffee shop are all nice to do at your own pace.
 Same with participating in certain sporting activities.